Updated: May 17, 2022

 Covenant marriages can also be dissolved in Arizona if the spouses have lived separate and apart from one another for two years (one year if the spouses have already obtained a legal separation from a court.)
 Finally, a covenant marriage can be dissolved if both spouses agree to a divorce.

-Patrick Monahan of the Monahan Law Firm, PLC is an Arizona family law attorney who can discuss with you the legal benefits and drawbacks of a covenant marriage so you are able to make an informed choice.
+Patrick Monahan of the Monahan Law Firm, PLC can discuss with you the legal benefits and drawbacks of a covenant marriage so you are able to make an informed choice.
 If you are looking to end your covenant marriage, he can evaluate your situation and, if eligible, he can help you dissolve a covenant marriage.
-Contact his office at (623) 385-3190.
+Contact our Glendale family law attorneys at (623) 385-3190.